PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/contributing_to_tokio.md

 fn main() {}
 ```

-> `~^ ERROR` says the error is expected and the test fails if the error does not occur
+> `~^ ERROR` tells the test runner that the error is expected and the test fails if the error does not occur

 and a `.stderr` file containing the expected error message